FriendsOfCake/search/README.md

   using the conditional operator defined by the `fieldMode` option.

 - `colType` (`array`), Use to set a custom type for any column that needs to be treated as string column despite its actual type.
+This is important for integer fields, for example, if they are part of the fields to be searched.

 - `before` (`bool`, defaults to `false`) Whether to automatically add a wildcard *before* the search term.